bhoffman0/CSAwesome2/_sources/TimedTests/test3.rst

        :answer_d: 43211234
        :answer_e: 32144123
        :correct: a
-       :feedback_a: This method prints the right most digit (x % 10 returns the right most digit) and then if x / 10 is not equal to 0 (x < 10) it returns mystery of the current number after chopping off the right most digit.
+       :feedback_a: This method prints the right most digit (x % 10 returns the right most digit) and then if x / 10 is not equal to 0 (x &lt; 10) it returns mystery of the current number after chopping off the right most digit.
 So mystery(4321) prints 1 and then calls mystery(432) which prints 2 and then calls mystery(43) which prints 3 and then calls mystery (4) which prints 4.
 Since 4 / 10 is equal to 0 it won't do a recursive call.
 It prints 4 again and mystery(4) returns.
 Execution will return to mystery(43) after the recursive call to mystery(4) and the 3 will print and then mystery (43) will return.
 Execution will return to mystery(432) after the recursive call to mystery(43) and the 2 will print and then mystery (432) will return.
 Execution will return to mystery(4321) after the recursive call to mystery(432) and the 1 will print and then mystery (4321) will return.
        :feedback_b: This would be true if there wasn't a second System.out.print(x % 10) after if.
        :feedback_c: This would be true if the first call to System.out.print(x % 10); wasn't in the method.
        :feedback_d: This would be true if it was mystery(1234).